baranyeni/backend-work-n-travel-coffees/README.md

 For DB management, open flask shell run in order;
-- from wsgi import db
+- from db.database import init_db
-- db.create_all
+- init_db

+## Environment Variables
+I had used the dotenv method to store our credentials.
+To specify environment variables you should duplicate the env/.env.sample and rename to .env.development and type down the necessary fields.